 The treatment for bowel control problems is largely dependent on the cause.
-For example, if diarrhea is the culprit, a doctor may prescribe medications such as bulk laxatives and/or bulking agents to develop more solid stools that are easier to control thereby reducing leakage.
+For example, if diarrhea is the culprit, a doctor may prescribe bulk laxatives and/or bulking agents to develop more solid stools that are easier to control, thereby reducing leakage.

-Exercise can also help, especially activities that are targeted at improving anal sphincter function and strengthening the pelvic floor muscles (Kegels).
+Exercise may also help, especially activities that are targeted at improving anal sphincter function and strengthening the pelvic floor muscles (Kegels).
 A trained therapist can provide the instructions needed to address these muscles and improve bowel and bladder control.
-Adding biofeedback therapy to this regimen can help ensure that the movements are being performed correctly and increase one’s awareness of the subtler sensations involved in bodily functions.
+Adding biofeedback therapy to this regimen helps ensure the movements are being performed correctly and increase one’s awareness of the subtler sensations involved in bodily functions.

 Bowel training is another option that can promote regular bowel movements (BMs) and prevent accidents, but it takes time to become effective.
 Essentially, one devises and adheres to a pattern of having bowel movements at specific times throughout the day.
 By following a schedule, the body gets used to going at those prescribed times (like after meals), which decreases the chances of incontinence.